Frank Morano: New York City Council

 Morano (right) joins U.S. Representative Nicole Malliotakis (center) and fellow councilmember David Carr (left) at a SALT press conference in May 2025.

-In 2025, Morano was elected to the New York City Council for the 51st district in a special election to replace Joe Borelli, who resigned to join the private sector.
-Morano amassed endorsements from Borelli, U.S. Representative Nicole Malliotakis, Councilmember David Carr, The New York Post, and the Staten Island Republican Party among others.
-He was declared the winner on election night, defeating Democrat Cliff Hagen and Griffin Fossella, son of Borough President Vito Fossella, with 59% of the vote according to unofficial results.
+In 2025, Morano was elected to the New York City Council for the 51st district in a special election to replace Joe Borelli, defeating Democrat Cliff Hagen and Griffin Fossella with 59% of the vote.
 He will serve the remainder of Borelli's term and run for re-election in November for a full term.
-He was sworn in on May 13, 2025 by City Clerk Michael McSweeney.
+He was sworn in on May 13, 2025.